ibm-cloud-docs/containers/kubernetes-service-cli.md

 </dl>

 </br>
-### {[bxcs]} apiserver-refresh (cluster-refresh)
+### ibmcloud ks apiserver-refresh (cluster-refresh)
 {: #cs_apiserver_refresh}

-Apply configuration changes for the Kubernetes master that are requested with the `{[bxcs]} apiserver-config-set`, `apiserver-config-unset`, `cluster-feature-enable`, or `cluster-feature-disable` commands.
+Apply configuration changes for the Kubernetes master that are requested with the `ibmcloud ks apiserver-config-set`, `apiserver-config-unset`, `cluster-feature-enable`, or `cluster-feature-disable` commands.
 The highly available Kubernetes master components are restarted in a rolling restart.
 Your worker nodes, apps, and resources are not modified and continue to run.
 {: shortdesc}

 ```
-{[bxcs]} apiserver-refresh --cluster CLUSTER [-s]
+ibmcloud ks apiserver-refresh --cluster CLUSTER [-s]
 ```
 {: pre}